Marv Matuszak

 Marvin H. Matuszak (September 12, 1931 – February 28, 2004) was an American professional football linebacker in the National Football League (NFL) and American Football League (AFL).
-He went to two NFL Pro Bowls and was once an AFL All-Star during his 12-year pro football career.
-After retiring, he was an assistant coach in the pros for 16 seasons for five different teams.
+He went to two NFL Pro Bowls and was once an AFL All-Star during his 12-year professional football career.
+After retiring, he was an assistant coach in the professional ranks for 16 seasons for five different teams.
 The South Bend native was inducted into the Indiana Football Hall of Fame in 1987.